fiznool/blog-hugo/content/blog/2018-03-31-end-of-year-review.md

 description = "My financial year ends today, and so I thought I'd take a moment to review the company's progress over the past year."
 +++

 My services are provided through a limited company, Studio Zeffa.
-The company's financial year ends today, and so I thought I'd take a moment to I'd take a moment to review the company's progress during this time.
+The company's financial year ends today, and so I thought I'd take a moment to review the company's progress during this time.

 ### Projects